30 Entry-Level Jobs to Help You Move Into a Project Management Career

 20. Junior Copywriter

-Another job which has become high in demand over the past few years is copywriting, thanks for the continued demand of fresh, well written copy on the web.
+Another job which has become high in demand over the past few years is copywriting, thanks to the continued demand of fresh, well-written copy on the web.
 This is a good avenue to explore if you are looking to get into web project management, as it will give you experience in producing content ready for a new website launch.
 It will also keep you closely involved with the core project team.

 21. Marketing Assistant

 If your educational background is in marketing, you will find that working in an assistant role within a marketing department can be a useful way of getting involved in company projects.
 Many larger products need a marketing input, and so you can gain valuable experience in this area by showing an interest.

 A content coordinator is someone who manages all the content throughput either for a specific project or for a company.
 It requires strong organizational skills and good time management skills, because content can be a critical element to many parts of a business, in particular web projects.

 A planning assistant is delegated all the detailed planning aspects of a project, by the project manager.
 If you have excellent knowledge of planning tools such as MS Project, you can be a great asset to an organization but working as a specialist in a planning role.
 Of course, being this involved in planning a project allows you to gain very valuable experience, and a junior project manager role is an obvious next step for any planning assistant.